ztnark/21Dashboard/Pods/QRCode/README.md

 qrCode.image // UIImage (green QRCode color and black background)
 ```

-> **Note**: The obove examples make use of the `CIColor` extension that ships with this project to create colors based on HEX strings.
+> **Note**: The above examples make use of the `CIColor` extension that ships with this project to create colors based on HEX strings.

 ### UIImageView extension